 Check out our full review to learn more about the Huawei Band 6.

 That’s it for our list of the best cheap fitness trackers you can buy, but it’s only a fraction of what’s out there.
 We also want to give an honorable mention to the following products:

 - Amazfit Bip U (Amazon): The Bip U offers a large 1.43-inch display, long battery life, tracking for more than 60 activities, and an SpO2 sensor.
-We didn’t include it in the large list as it’s more a smartwatch than a fitness tracker, but it’s worth considering for its ~$60 price tag.
+We didn’t include it in the primary list as it’s more a smartwatch than a fitness tracker, but it’s worth considering for its ~$60 price tag.

 - Honor Band 6 (Amazon): It’s a cheaper, less polished version of the Huawei Band 6, complete with SpO2 monitoring, a large display, and long battery life.

 - Xiaomi Mi Band 5 (Amazon): It might be bested by its successor, but the Mi Band 5 still packs a solid fitness tracker feature set, great battery life, and an even lower price.

 - Amazfit Band 5 (Amazon): Can’t find a Mi Band 5?
 The Amazfit Band 5 is a good (arguably better) alternative.
 It’s a sub-$50 tracker that also packs Amazon Alexa support and a pulse oximeter.